ARC-Encoder: learning compressed text representations for large language models: Experiments

 Beyond pretraining length, the choice of pretraining tasks also proves critical: Tab.~\ref{table:perc_rec} shows that omitting reconstruction or using too little continuation leads to substantial performance drops.
+In practice, early training updates mainly reduce the reconstruction loss, suggesting that the encoder and MLP first learn to produce correctly aligned compressed representations with the embedding space of the decoder, after which the continuation objective encourages representations that the LLM can use effectively for downstream generation.
 We also tried adding context distillation as in \citet{cheng2024xragextremecontextcompression} during fine-tuning but it did not improve results while adding a large computational overhead.

 \myparag{Encoder Architecture.} This ablation explores design choices for reducing encoder size or boosting performance.
-Thanks to strong results in multi-decoder and long-context applications, we keep the default setting architecture in Tab.~\ref{table:main_results} for consistency reasons, though other designs may excel in specific use cases.
+Thanks to strong results in multi-decoder and long-context applications, we keep the default setting architecture in Tab.~\ref{table:main_results} for consistency reasons, though other designs may excel in other use cases.
 Tab.~\ref{tab:encoder_design} shows the trade-off between encoder parameters and performance when truncating layers of the LLM backbone.
+We observe the same trade-off when using LoRA instead of full fine-tuning.
+We maintained full fine-tuning as our default setting to minimize the number of hyperparameters.
 Alternative pooling schedules also look promising: pooling every two tokens in the last layers performs better than our default at the same pooling factor, suggesting pooling strategies could be adapted to the target pooling factor.
-In addition, removing causality, which is effective only when training all layers improves encoder capacity.
-Adding special learned tokens is particularly useful to help encoder generalize to new decoders.
+Adding special learned tokens is particularly useful to help the encoder generalize to new decoders.
+We chose to remove causality from our standard configuration because it limits the exploration of non-causal pooling strategies and results in slightly worse performance on reading comprehension tasks without providing significant benefits.